GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 [Enable "Frame Rendering
 Stats"](https://developer.chrome.com/docs/devtools/evaluate-performance/reference/#fps-meter)
-in DevTools via Rendering settings to see a live view of new animation frames, which are color coded to differentiate partial updates from fully-dropped frame updates.
+in DevTools via Rendering settings to see a live view of new animation frames, which are color-coded to differentiate partial updates from fully-dropped frame updates.
 The reported fps is for fully-presented frames only.

 {% Img src="image/eqprBhZUGfb8WYnumQ9ljAxRrA72/xazCKFNCWwjviBGS9JO6.png",